Byron L. Warnken

 Byron L. Warnken, Esq.

 Byron L. Warnken, Esq. handled his first case in 1978.
 His experiences in litigation and counseling clients have been varied and diverse.
 He has had success few others can claim.
-Also a law professor with more than three decades of experience, Warnken’s career has been diverse and filled with accolades.
+Also a law professor with more than three decades of experience, Warnken’s career has been unique and filled with accolades.

-Warnken’s cases consist of criminal post-verdict matters, appellate litigation, law enforcement representation, and ethics issues.
-He is also an expert witness in police misconduct cases, other law enforcement and LEOBOR matters, and in criminal post conviction cases, and other criminal and civil matters.
+Warnken has handled criminal post-verdict matters, appellate litigation, law enforcement representation, and ethics issues.
+He has also served as an expert witness in police misconduct cases, other law enforcement and LEOBOR matters, criminal post conviction cases, and other criminal and civil matters.

 Law Enforcement Representation

 Professor Warnken formerly taught Issues in Law Enforcement at the University of Baltimore School of Law.
 He also authored one of the most cited law review articles on LEOBOR in history.
 Warnken, LLC has represented the Maryland Troopers Association for nearly 15 years.
 Warnken and the Firm have represented law enforcement officers in more than 30 different local, state, and national agencies.

-The criminal post verdict practice – which now handles cases from trial all the way through parole – is known for its successes.
+The criminal post verdict practice is known for its successes.
 The practice has had over 175 successes in criminal post verdict matters – a simply unheard of number.
-Inmates throughout Maryland know if you want to get out of jail, you call Warnken.

 Honors and Awards